Enregistré comme favori 252 fois

 Ce projet peut impliquer des enfants.
 Pour en savoir plus, consultez nos directives et conseils ici.

 There's lots of good healthy roll-up-your-sleeves farm-type work to be done daily, which is interspersed with a mix of less romantic rotating projects, but none too terribly arduous, and certainly not boring.
 We have a tractor to help with heavy work, a pick-up truck, and just about every imaginable hand and power tool you've encountered -- and then some.
 You'll have the opportunity to use them, or learn how.
 I have a PhD from the School of Hard Knocks, and am a willing teacher, so that you don't have to be a graduate, too.
 We'll work in tandem a good deal of the time, but there are certainly plenty of autonomous projects here that you can address on your own.
 We encourage self-starters and divergent points of view.
-At present we could use assistance gardening, cooking, moving firewood, finishing the sauna & other structures, clearing out the barn, listing on CL, painting, cutting back the pond area, designing a steam hut and a wood rack, and teaching art & music to my daughter.
+At present we could use assistance gardening, cooking, moving firewood, finishing the sauna (w/ mural?!) & other structures, clearing out the barn, listing on CL/eBay, scraping/painting, maintenance & repair of buildings & equipment, cutting back brush, designing a steam hut and maybe a pizza oven, and teaching art & music, cursive, guitar, voice, piano, language, etc. to my 15 y.o. daughter, Luna.
+Or -- bringing your eyes & experience to approach something that you envision here on the hill.

 Cet hôte propose un échange linguistique